Who Owns BlackRock? Top 10 Shareholders & Ownership Structure

 3. State Street Corp

-State Street Corp also offers investment and asset management services.
+State Street Corp also offers investment and asset management services and is one of the Big Three index managers.
 The company has offices on four continents, but its main headquarters is in Boston, Massachusetts, in the US.
-State Street is the third largest shareholder of BlackRock stock, owning 5,928,745 shares which is 3.98% of the company and valued at around $4.94 billion.
+State Street is the third largest shareholder of BlackRock stock, owning 5,928,745 shares which is 3.98% of the company.

 4. Bank of America